algosup/2023-2024-project-4-sportshield-team-8/documents/management/weeklyReports/weeklyReport2.md

 ## 9. Team feedback

-Even if we made good progresses on documents, we noticed a significant slowdown.
-We encountered a lot of difficulties and a lot of team members feel discouraged and fed up.
+Even if we have made good progress on documents, we noticed a significant slowdown.
+We encountered a lot of difficulties and a lot of team members felt discouraged and fed up.
 We feel like we are stuck against a wall and we don't know how to get out of it.
 We need to find a solution to this problem as soon as possible.
 ```